mustafamadraswala/boston_house_priciing/README.md

 ```
 or
 ```
-gid add . && git commit -m "This is my first commit"
+git add . && git commit -m "This is my first commit"
 ```

 Push this to github -